SPANISHBOOSTER

 If you go back to the USA keep your prescriptions since you will need them to demonstrate that the drugs you bought were required by a physician.

-Not a lot of clinics or hospitals accept medical insurance, but most of the times a visit to the doctor would cost you around $50 and your medical insurance provider may reimburse those expenses once your trip is finalized.
+Most hotels will have a list of local doctors that speak English.
+Not a lot of clinics or hospitals accept medical insurance, but most of the times a visit to the doctor would cost you around $60 and your medical insurance provider may reimburse those expenses once your trip is finalized.

 Here is a list of the most common symptoms that you may have and what you may need to say.